I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 Affordable Hosting For CS:GO Server

-I spent a lot of time searching on the internet to find an affordable server and found this.
+I spent a lot of time searching on the internet to find an affordable server and here is what I have found.

 - RAM: 2 GB